microsoft/Rexl/docs/UserGuide/Sections/05-Functions.md

 outside the range of the date type, this default value is produced instead.

-The Rexl **_time_** type, introduced in [Chrono Types](02-TypesAndValues.md#chrono-types) and further explained in [Chrono Operators](04-Operators.md#date-and-time-arithmetic-operators), represents an amount of time, which may be positive, zero, or negative.
+The Rexl **_time_** type, introduced in [Chrono Types](02-TypesAndValues.md#chrono-types) and further explained in [Chrono Operators](04-Operators.md#chrono-arithmetic-operators), represents an amount of time, which may be positive, zero, or negative.
 A time value can be thought of as the difference between two **_date_** values.
 This type is also called the **_time-span_** type to emphasize that it represents an amount of time and _not_ a particular time of day.

 The resolution of both the date and time types is `0.0000001` second, which is equivalent to `0.1` microseconds or `100` nanoseconds.
 This resolution unit is called a **_tick_**.
 That is, one tick is `100` nanoseconds.
-Equivalently, there are `10` million ticks in a second.
+Equivalently, there are `10` million ticks per second.

 The time component of a date (date-time) value consists of a number of ticks, at least zero and less than `864000000000`, which is the number of ticks in `24` hours.
 The date type does _not_ include any indication